Ma3yTa/Utilitarian/README.md

 ### The Tale of F#
 The Tale of F# is a 6-part talk series covering **the whole story about developing software products** with [F#](https://www.microsoft.com/net/learn/languages/fsharp), the [SAFE](https://safe-stack.github.io/) stack and [Xamarin.Forms](https://fsprojects.github.io/Elmish.XamarinForms/guide.html).

-It isn't just about programming concepts and technology.
+It is about more than just programming concepts and technology.
 It is also about exploring and creating a software development process that works really well together with a new functional, full-stack and multi-platform architecture.
-And it should yield proof along the way that this is more than yet another round of IT buzzword bingo.
+And the tale should yield proof along the way, that this is more than yet another round of IT buzzword bingo.

 ### Elmish Widgets (Flowgrams)